doocs/leetcode/solution/0100-0199/0115.Distinct Subsequences/README_EN.md

 <p>A string&#39;s <strong>subsequence</strong> is a new string formed from the original string by deleting some (can be none) of the characters without disturbing the remaining characters&#39; relative positions. (i.e., <code>&quot;ACE&quot;</code> is a subsequence of <code>&quot;ABCDE&quot;</code> while <code>&quot;AEC&quot;</code> is not).</p>

-<p>It is guaranteed the answer fits on a 32-bit signed integer.</p>
+<p>The test cases are generated so that the answer fits on a 32-bit signed integer.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>